 Interesting Food

-If you are lucky and end up being in the company of a few people, who all have nothing but just one thing in common – their will to talk, then even a couple of days’ ride seem no less than fun.
+If you are lucky and end up being in the company of a few people, who all have nothing but just one thing in common – their will to talk, then even a couple of days’ ride seems no less than fun.
 Even if not, you can enjoy your journey eating the ever-changing, interesting food, delivered right on your seat.

 You start out from Delhi, eating Samosas and Rotis, but soon introduce yourself to the first cultural makeshift by having Dhokla in Gujrat.
 This momentarily changes into Garam Vada Pav in the main course as you hit Maharashtra, and then into Idli Sambhar in Southern India.